Higher-order derivatives of first-passage percolation with respect to the environment: Variance decomposition

 Equations \eqref{eqn|VBoundL01P5} and \eqref{eqn|VBoundL01P7} imply

 For fixed $M$, let us denote by $\Sigma(M)$ the inner summation in \eqref{eqn|VBoundL02}.
 Formally,

 We will assume that the summation is restricted to the sets $M$ for which $\|\partial_Mf \|_1$ is non-zero.
-Since we are working with finite sample space, the $L^1$-norm is zero only when the function $\partial_Mf$ is identically equal to $0$.
+Since we are working with finite sample space in which every outcome has positive probability, the $L^1$-norm is zero only when the function $\partial_Mf$ is identically equal to $0$.
 We split $\Sigma(M)$ into two groups: the summation $H_M^-$ corresponding to sets of sizes smaller than $L_M$; and the summation $H_M^+$ corresponding to sets of sizes larger than or equal to $L_M$.
 The integer $L_M$ will be determined later.
 If the number of elements of $S$ is at least $k$, then the product of the numbers $|S|$, $|S|-1$, $\dots$, $|S|-k+1$ in the denominator is greater than or equal to $k!$.
 Hence,

 There is an obvious bijection between $\mathcal I_M$ and the subsets of $W\setminus M$.
 Hence, we can do the substitution $Q=S\setminus M$ and obtain the following bound for $H_M^-$.

 We will now use \eqref{eqn|VBoundL02} to find an upper bound for $H_M^+$.
 The cardinalities of sets $S$ are now bigger than or equal to $L_M$.
 Therefore, the product of numbers $|S|$, $|S|-1$, $\dots$, $|S|-k+1$ in the denominator is greater than or equal to $L_M\cdot (L_M-1)\cdots (L_M-k+1)$ which is equal to $k!\cdot \binom{L_M}{k}$.
 Therefore, the sum $H_M^+$ satisfies